Here is our selection of the top attractions and things to do in Uganda.

 Other favorites to find in the Bwindi area include the black billed turaco, black bee-eater, blue-headed sunbird, short-tailed warbler, bar-tailed blue trogon, and kivu ground thrush, yellow eyed black flycatcher, Garner’s warbler, Africa blue and white-tailed blue flycatchers and red-headed bluebill.

-There are a team of very enthusiastic birding guides at the Nkuringo Gorilla Camp and you can organize some specific birding itineraries.
+There are a team of very enthusiastic birding guides at the Nkuringo Gorilla Lodge and you can organize some specific birding itineraries.

 Hike from Kisoro to Nkuringo and Buhoma